appbricks/cloud-inceptor/README.md

   custom_headers_allowed: 'X-Auth-Token'
 ```

-You can also configure OpenVPN after the instance has been launched by creating the `config.yml` under the root home directory.
+You can also configure OpenVPN after the instance has been launched by creating the `config.yml` under the root home directory and rebooting the instance.
 Additional users can be added by running the following script.

 ```
 create_vpn_user <USER> <PASSWORD>